PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Microsoft Information Governance (MIG) manges your content lifecycle using solutions to import, store, and classify business-critical data.

 Both systems work together and have the following principles:
-- Know your data
+- Know your data - Organizations can understand their data landscape and identify important data across on-premises, cloud, and hybrid environments.
+Capabilities and tools such as trainable classifiers, activity explorer, and content explorer allow organizations to know their data.
-- Protect your data
+- Protect your data - Organizations can apply flexible protection actions including encryption, access restrictions, and visual markings.
-- Prevent data loss
+- Prevent data loss - Organizations can detect risky behavior and prevent accidental oversharing of sensitive information.
+Capabilities such as data loss prevention policies and endpoint data loss prevention enable organizations to avoid data loss.
-- Govern your data
+- Govern your data - Organizations can automatically keep, delete, and store data and records in a compliant manner.
+Capabilities like retention policies, retention labels, and records management enable organizations to govern their data.

 ## Data Classification
 Data can be classified using tools in the Microsoft 365 compliance center so that data is handled in line with compliance requirements.
 It provides the following tools: